Chatbot Guide: How to Start With Chatbots

 Now, once you’re happy with your setup but afraid to publish it, you can use the Test it out feature.
 This will open a new window in which you can test out your chatbot, even before saving it!

-This panel allows you to quickly add a Bot or an automatic message, which you can choose from a list of the most common scenarios.
-The templates are grouped thematically, based on what they do and when they’re triggered.
+This panel allows you to quickly add a bot or an automatic message, which you can choose from a list of the most common scenarios.
+The templates are grouped thematically – based on what they do and when they trigger.

-Each workflow can be turned off temporarily.
-You can also choose if the workflow should work when none of the operators are online.
+Each workflow can be disabled temporarily.
+You can also choose if the workflow should work when none of the operators are online or – when another bot or an operator is handling the conversation.

 The Bots Launcher